Gutter punk: Lifestyle

-Gutter punks are sometimes voluntarily unemployed and may acquire income by panhandling, sometimes holding signs (known as "flying a sign") requesting spare change (known as “spange,” with the act called “spanging.”)
+Gutter punks are sometimes voluntarily unemployed and may acquire income by panhandling, sometimes holding signs (known as "flying a sign") requesting spare change (known as "spange", with the act called "spanging").
 Some gutter punks are drug dealers or refer "custies" ('customers') in exchange for "finder's fee".
-Some earn a meager but honest income as "buskers", playing acoustic instruments such as the guitar, banjo, and mandolin on the sidewalk for tips.
+Some earn a meager but honest income as "buskers", playing acoustic instruments such as the guitar, banjo, mandolin and ukulele on the sidewalk for tips.
 Other gutter punks earn income as temporary or migrant workers.